Skip to main content

 1. We create a pipeline with the name weaviate_zendesk_pipeline and the destination weaviate.

 2. Then, we initialize the Zendesk verified source.
-We only need to load the tickets data, so we get tickets resource from the source by getting the tickets attribute.
+We only need to load the tickets data, so we get the tickets resource from the source by accessing the tickets attribute.

 4. pipeline.run() runs the pipeline and returns information about the load process.